H1 PROJECT WORK (SYLLABUS 8808)

 - Workshops to develop students’ process skills are conducted during the PW cycle to support applied learning.

-- Real-world examples of PW, training materials and video tutorials are regularly uploaded to the college’s Learning Management System to facilitate self-directed e-learning.
+- Real-world examples of PW, training materials and video tutorials are regularly uploaded to the Student Learning Space (SLS) to facilitate self-directed learning.